uport-project/veramo-website/docs/react_native_tutorials/react_native_2_resolve_dids.md

 sidebar_label: Resolve DIDs
 ---

-Going forward, the hard part of getting started on with Veramo on react-native(expo) is done.
+Going forward, the hard part of getting started on with Veramo on react-native(expo) is already behind us.
 From now, guides should be much simpler: install plugins, use plugins.

 In our previous step we saw how to configure a Veramo instance to generate DIDs for us.
 It's very likely that this